Comanchero Motorcycle Club: History

 In late 2009 Duax Ngakuru was elected as national president.
 Mark Buddle became the national president in 2011 when Ngakuru fled Australia.
 Mick Murray was appointed acting national president in 2016 when Buddle in turn fled Australia.
 The Comanchero was described as being ruled by a triumvirate that consisted of Melbourne chapter president Mick Murray, the national sergeant-at-arms Tarek Zahed and Sydney chapter president Allan Meehan.
 On 20 August 2017 a brawl broke out at a strip club in Canberra between the members of the Comanchero Victoria and New South Wales chapters.
 The brawl led to Buddle to attempt to reassert his authority by sending Ali Bazzi to run the club in his absence.

 The Comanchero experienced a period of turmoil in 2022–2023.
 Mick Murray, the president of the Melbourne chapter was arrested for first degree murder on 28 April 2022.
 Tarek Zahed, the national sergeant-at-arms, was badly wounded during a murder attempt on 8 May 2022.
 Mark Buddle was extradited from Turkey to Australia to face charges of drug smuggling on 2 August 2022.
 Zahed was charged with first degree murder on 29 August 2022.
 Duax Ngakuru was arrested in Turkey on 14 January 2023 on charges of drug smuggling.
 Allan Meehan, the new national president was convicted of violating the Serious Crime Prevention Order issued against him by the New South Wales police on 6 July 2023.
 Alex Vare became the new boss in 2023.
 In October 2023, Turkish Minister of Internal Affairs Ali Yerlikaya publicly announced on Twitter that, Turkish police has detained 37 "full patch" members of the gang in Istanbul.
 The Australian police have stated that many of the drugs sold by the Comanchero come from the port of Vancouver, which is controlled by the East End Vancouver chapter of the Hells Angels.
 Superintendent Jared Taggart of the Australian Federal Police stated that despite the violent clashes between the Australian Hells Angels and the Comancheros, that: "It’s that ever-evolving business model of transnational serious and organized crime and their willingness to co-operate together, even when they say that they’re enemies and that they don’t co-operate.
 That’s all really smoke and mirrors.
 It’s all about power, control and harm on our communities."

+Australian national leadership

+The Comanchero Motorcycle Club's internal leadership arrangements have not always been publicly documented, and some reported dates are approximate.
+The following table lists individuals publicly identified as the club's Australian national president, acting national president or supreme commander.